Dr. Killigan's guide to household insect problems

 • Keep outdoor bins closed, clean pet areas and maintain compost properly to limit breeding nearby

-Flies breed where fermenting food, damp organics and film build up.
-Light and airflow patterns draw adults to windows and glass doors; drains and trash provide ongoing sources if not cleaned.
-Outdoors, common sources include compost, pet waste and manure; managing these reduces indoor pressure.
+Flies breed where damp organics and residue build up.
+Light and airflow patterns draw adults to windows and doors, while drains and trash keep the cycle going if they aren’t cleaned.

 • Check window sills and near lights daily for landings and new activity